EPassport gates: Eligibility

 Upon successfully using the ePassport gates, citizens of the above countries entering as a visitor are granted 6 months' leave to enter (subject to conditions prohibiting employment and recourse to public funds) and do not receive a passport stamp or any written notice/endorsement.
 However, citizens of the above countries who wish to enter the UK with a Tier 5 (Temporary Worker - Creative and Sporting) Certificate of Sponsorship (for up to 3 months) or on a permitted paid engagement are not eligible to use the ePassport gates, as a passport stamp must be obtained in these situations.

 In addition, citizens from the following countries/territories who are enrolled in the Registered Traveller Service can also use ePassport gates, provided that they hold valid biometric passports and are aged either 18 and over or 12 and over travelling with an adult:

 Upon successfully using the ePassport gates, citizens of the above countries who are enrolled in the 'Registered Traveller Service' and entering as a visitor are granted 6 months' leave to enter (subject to conditions prohibiting employment and recourse to public funds) without receiving a passport stamp or any written notice/endorsement.

 Practical difficulties may be faced by non-British/EU/EEA/Swiss citizens who have used an ePassport gate to enter the UK as they do not receive a passport stamp evidencing leave to enter.
 For example, landlords are legally required to check the immigration status of tenants before the start of a tenancy agreement.
 The Home Office advises that where a prospective tenant is a non-visa national who used an ePassport gate to enter the UK, the landlord should accept any documentary evidence (such as a ticket or boarding pass) that establishes the date of arrival in the UK within the past 6 months.

 Use

 To use the ePassport gates, the traveller must have a biometric passport from the United Kingdom and certain other countries (these ePassports have the biometric logo on the front cover).
-The ePassport gate scanner reads all the information contained in the chip inside the passport, while a camera takes a picture of the traveller and an officer at a control station behind the gates checks that the image captured by the camera matches the one on the passport (facial recognition).
+The ePassport gate scanner reads all the information contained in the chip inside the passport, while a camera takes a picture of the traveller which is then compared against their passport photo using a facial recognition algorithm.
 Once the data verification and facial recognition process is complete, doors will automatically either open, signifying that the traveller is permitted to enter the country, or remain closed and a stop icon illuminate, demonstrating that the traveller has failed the security checks and will personally meet with immigration officials.